petezh/E-Debate/article.md

 ![](images/changeentries.png)

 Competitive incentives can explain the difference, and the trio of Alta, UT, and Princeton offers an insightful example.
 The three semis bid tournaments were held on the same weekend in both 2019 and 2020.
 This year, UT and Princeton lost a third of their entries; Alta's pool *increased* by nearly half.
-That's interesting enough, but let's take a look at the pools this year: UT had 100 entries, Alta had 109, and Princeton, 112 — roughly equal.
+That's interesting enough, but let's take a look at the pools this year: UT had 100 entries, Alta had 109, and Princeton, 112—roughly equal.
 This equilibrium is exactly what we'd expect if, in the absence of geographic barriers, debaters just followed the bids.

 ![](images/altautpton.png)

 Two other case studies stand out.
 The first is Loyola, a *quarters* bid: it tripled the size of its pool from 66 to 172.
-But this is reasonable in light of the fact that no other tournaments were scheduled for that weekend, so debaters didn't have a choice.
+Baffling on face, but reasonable in light of the fact that no other tournaments were scheduled for that weekend—debaters didn't have a choice.

 The second is JW Patterson and Bronx.
 What caused JW's entry pool to collapse?
 The answer, it seems, is that debaters abandoned JW (a finals bid) to compete at Bronx (an octas bid), which offered fourteen more bids.
 Sure enough, Bronx picked up fourteen more competitors this year.
-After factoring bidding opportunity, the 37 to 185 disparity seems a lot more reasonable, maybe even too small!
+After factoring bidding opportunity, the 37 to 185 disparity seems a lot more reasonable (maybe even too small!).

 ![](images/loypatbrx.png)